Hotel Luxor, Viale Fratelli Rosselli, 71 50144 Firenze

 - Walls were quite thin.
 The people next-door to me kept plugging in and unplugging things!
 Sounded like it was in the room with me.

-Places to eat in Florence – blog post suggesting some great places to eat
+Places to eat in Florence – recommended places to eat in Florence

 Things to do in Florence – recommended solo activities